 In addition, part of the manufacturing process of Foam Fill is the use of filtration beds, helping contribute to a green environment.
 By purchasing custom cushions with Foam, you are helping save the environment in the comfort of your own home.

-All of the Foam that is used will be a 1.75-1.85 density.
+Foam Density = 1.8 lbs. (weight if it were a 12" x 12" x 12" cube) Please note that density does not correlate to comfort.
 Density is a key flexible polyurethane foam specification.
-It is an important indicator of foam performance with regard to comfort, support and durability.
+It is an important indicator of foam performance with regard to support and durability.
 It is also an indicator of the relative economics of the foam.
 Foam density is not weight.
 It's actually a measurement of mass-per-unit volume for a cubic foot of foam.

 All of the Foam that is used is a 21-29 pound firmness, or IFD, depending on thickness.
 IFD (Indentation Force Deflection) is a standard measurement value to describe foam firmness in upholstered furniture.
 The higher the number, the firmer the foam will feel.